amyhdr/amyhdr/README.md

 # 👋 Hi there, I'm Amy!

-🚀 Business Developer | 🐍 Python Enthusiast | 🛒 E-commerce & Strategy Student
+🚀 Business Developer | 🐍 Python Enthusiast | 🛒 E-commerce Student

 Welcome to my GitHub profile!
 I'm passionate about bridging the gap between business strategy and technology.
 As an MBA student focused on strategic management and e-commerce, I enjoy applying Python and data-driven tools to solve real-world business challenges.